barrage-studios/SeasonShift/contributing.md

     - Github Visual Studio Extension
     - Github Desktop
   * Photoshop or GIMP
-  * FL Studio or Audacit
+  * FL Studio or Audacity

 ### Access
 Only code/assets from pre-approved persons can contribute to this project as of this